-The criminal procedure rules take more specific account of electronic evidence than the civil rules.
+Whereas these civil procedure rules do not specifically address data and e-evidence, criminal rules do.
 The means of accessing electronic communications and electronically stored evidence have recently been strengthened on the grounds of the fight against terrorism.15 In general, electronic evidence can be searched for by criminal investigators via warrant procedures (e.g., for technical records, location data and current e-correspondence), including search warrants (to access stored data, including past correspondence).

-Case law prohibits investigation measures that are general.
-Such was the case, for example, of a discovery order reversed in 2012 that 'authorised the bailiff to seize any social, fiscal, accounting or administrative document of any nature whatsoever and allowed him to search at his own discretion the company's premises [subject to the investigation measures]'.
-More specifically, judges exclude measures that exceed the needs of the case and whose purpose is not limited in space and time.
+Case law prohibits investigation measures that are general.16 This was the case, for example, regarding a discovery order reversed in 2012 that 'authorised the bailiff to seize any social, fiscal, accounting or administrative document of any nature whatsoever and allowed him to search at his own discretion the company's premises [subject to the investigation measures]'.17 More specifically, judges exclude measures that exceed the needs of the case and whose purpose is not limited in space and time.18

-In the field of intellectual property, when evidence of counterfeiting is being sought, the right holder may request a court order to authorise a bailiff to describe and take a copy of an allegedly infringing piece of software or database.
-Making a copy is obviously less burdensome and risky for both parties than seizing the production instance of the program or database.17
+In the field of intellectual property, when evidence of counterfeiting is sought, the right holder may request a court order to authorise a bailiff to describe and take a copy of the allegedly infringing piece of software or database.
+Making a copy is less burdensome and risky for both parties than seizing the production instance of the program or database.20

 In addition to the principle of proportionality, case law also imposes a principle of fair evidence.
-In short, in a civil trial the parties will only be able to rely on evidence obtained fairly, whereas before a criminal judge, a party will be able to rely also on evidence that has been illegally obtained, as long as that evidence has been open to debate in a fair trial.18 Practically, this distinction may lead to the exclusion, before the civil court, of private data recordings made by one party without the knowledge of another,19 which constitutes an unfair process and is therefore not admissible as evidence (but would be admissible before a criminal court).20 This only concerns evidence used by civil parties: in criminal cases, investigators must comply with the principle of fair evidence.21
+In short, in a civil trial the parties will only be able to rely on evidence obtained fairly, whereas before a criminal judge, a party will also be able to rely on evidence that has been illegally obtained, as long as the evidence has been open to debate in a fair trial.21

-When called upon to assess the proportionality and fairness of the disclosure requested, a court will consider not only the interest of the applicant, but also the protection of fundamental freedoms (in particular the right to privacy) and of secrets protected by law (in particular professional and business secrecy) (see Section V).
+When called upon to assess the proportionality and fairness of the disclosure requested, a court considers not only the interest of the applicant, but also the protection of fundamental freedoms (in particular the right to privacy) and of secrets protected by law (in particular professional and business secrecy).

 iv Failure to provide evidence

-In all cases, each party will bear its own costs for the production of evidence until the judge makes his or her decision and decides on the burden to pay for the costs of the trial.
+In all cases, each party bears its own costs for the production of evidence until the judge makes his or her decision and decides on the burden to pay for the costs of the trial.

 Review and production

-As French civil procedure law does not provide for a general obligation to communicate to the opposing party the documents relevant to a dispute, the use of tools for mass document analysis (e.g., technology-assisted review or predictive coding) remains limited to specific categories of litigation.
+As French civil procedure law does not provide for a general obligation to communicate to the opposing party the documents relevant to the dispute, the use of tools for mass document analysis (e.g., technology assisted review or predictive coding) remains limited to specific categories of litigation.

-At a second stage, given the ultimately broad scope of a company's data that government entities may seize or copy, the question arises as to which of this data is then admissible as evidence.
-The prosecutors must indeed sort out the materials obtained as a result of pretrial investigations before submitting them to trial.
+At a second stage, given the ultimately broad scope of a company's data that government entities may seize or copy, the question arises as to which pieces of that data are then admissible as evidence.
+The prosecutors must sort out the materials obtained as a result of pretrial investigations before submitting them to trial.

-In France as elsewhere, attorney consultations, attorney–client correspondence and attorney meeting notes are covered by attorney–client privilege.
-Whether they appear on paper or in electronic format, such documents cannot be requested as evidence; nor would they be admissible if inadvertently communicated.
-The same applies to correspondence between the company's attorney and his or her fellow attorneys (except when marked official) or with a foreign attorney.27
+In principle, attorney consultations, attorney–client correspondence and attorney meeting notes are covered by the attorney–client privilege.
+Whether they appear on paper or in electronic format, those documents cannot be requested as evidence, nor would they be admissible if inadvertently communicated.
+The same applies to correspondence between the company's attorney and his or her fellow attorneys (except when marked 'official').30

-This protection against discovery may be more effective than in other jurisdictions, though, in as far as an attorney's professional secrecy is protected as a fundamental right under the European Convention for the Protection of Human Rights and Fundamental Freedoms, meaning that disclosure of information may only be required by law under certain conditions.
-Thus, in matters of corruption and money laundering, for example, information obtained by a French attorney in the course of assessing the legal situation of a client is excluded from the scope of the obligations of information and cooperation in relation to public authorities, save only in cases such as where the lawyer takes part in such activities.28
+This protection of the legal privilege is seen as a fundamental right under the European Convention for the Protection of Human Rights and Fundamental Freedoms, meaning that disclosure of information may only be required by law, under certain conditions.
+Thus, in matters of corruption and money laundering, for example, information obtained by a French attorney in the course of assessing the legal situation of a client is excluded from the scope of the obligations of information and cooperation vis-à-vis public authorities, except in cases such as where the lawyer takes part in those activities.31

 Nevertheless, case law specifies that: